Do you know how do dolphins mate to reproduce themselves? Read this article to learn more about those curious creatures and their behavior.

 Nursing

 We can get an approximate idea of how old a baby is by looking at the dorsal fin and fluke.
 Indeed, it is thought that the dorsal fin stiffens within a few hours.
 The tail flukes seem to take a bit longer.
-Also, when babies are born they have lighter colored bands spanning their midsection.
-These are called fetal bands and are caused from being scrunched up in the mother’s womb.
+Furthermore, when babies are born, they have lighter-colored bands spanning their midsection.
+These are called fetal bands and are caused by being scrunched up in the mother’s womb.
 These bands will slough off after multiple weeks (Wells 1999).

 A baby dolphin swims in a position next to its mother called the echelon position.
-The baby swims in this position to catch mom’s slipstream, allowing the calf to work less hard in order to keep up with its mother.
-They nurse, on average, a minimum of one or two years, but have been observed nursing up to four and a half years (Wells 1999).
+The baby swims in this position to catch mom’s slipstream, allowing the calf to work less complicated to keep up with its mother.
+They nurse, on average, a minimum of one or two years but have been observed nursing up to four and a half years (Wells 1999).

-Babies are totally dependent on the females for more than 2 years for breastfeeding (depending on the species).
-Then, the calfs stay close to their mothers around 5/6 years.
+Babies are entirely dependent on the females for more than 2 years for breastfeeding (depending on the species).
+Then, the calves stay close to their mothers for around 5/6 years.

-Normally, females give birth just one baby each time every 3/5 years.
+Normally, females give birth to just one baby each time every 3/5 years.

 References